-This will be a "Flipped" Course
+This course is taught as a "Flipped" Course

 Neuroanatomy is taught as a "flipped course."
 In such a course students download and view lecture material in video format before coming to class.
 Lecture content and associated PBL-problems will then be discussed in class in order to more fully understand the lecture content.